guillaumegenthial/guillaumegenthial.github.io/_posts/2018-11-18-introduction-tensorflow-estimator.markdown

 <a id="define-a-model-with-tfestimator"></a>
 ## Define a model with tf.estimator

 Now let's briefly give an overview of the `tf.estimator` paradigm.
 It consists of a high-level class `tf.estimator.Estimator` that provides all the useful training / evaluation / predict methods and handles weight serialization, Tensorboard etc. for you.
-To get such an instance, you need to define 2 components:
+To get such an instance, you need to define __two components__:

 1. A `model_fn(features, labels, mode, params) -> tf.estimator.EstimatorSpec` whose signature is strict and will hold the graph definition.
     - `features` and `labels` are tensors (possibly nested structure of tensors, meaning tuples or dictionnaries)